-These hands-on courses were established for our students who have been through our Core Curriculum and are looking to tackle their own advanced restorative cases.
+These hands-on courses were established for dentists and lab technicians who are looking to tackle their own advanced restorative cases.

 This denture course is designed to review basic removable prosthodontic principles and techniques so that the dentist will have a higher level of confidence when making his/her next set of complete dentures.
 Whether it be conventional complete dentures, immediate dentures or a setup trying for an implant-supported prosthesis, understanding where the teeth need to be esthetically, functionally and phonetically is paramount for success.View Course Detail

 This dental course will provide the participant with the necessary information to solve complex dental problems.
 Extreme occlusal wear, anterior open bites, deep overbites, extreme overjet and Class III malocclusions will be discussed.
 Neutral zone and vertical dimension will be covered in detail as it pertains to the treatment of the above problems.View Course Detail

 Building upon the concepts presented in Esthetic Foundations 1.0, this course focuses on the essential skills needed to provide beautiful esthetics with minimal invasion through the use of orthodontics, direct and indirect “non-prep” procedures.View Course Detail

 One of the most important skills a restorative dentist can acquire is to know how and why to change the vertical dimension of occlusion and when it is appropriate to do it.
 Cases involving extreme wear, occlusal plane problems as well as alterations to the steepness of the anterior guidance are all cases we at The Dawson Academy show, and discuss.
 Yet the specific details of how to work through a case when all the teeth are prepared can be daunting.
 This two day, hands-on on class will take each participant through a step-by-step protocol that will go from preparations to delivery.View Course Detail